dhvakr/30DGCP-ChallengeLabs/Readme.md

 ## 30 Days Of Google Cloud Challenge Labs
 `Repository Contains 30 Days of Google Cloud program quest [ CloudEngineering/DataScience-MachineLearning ] Challenge Lab Steps`

-> **Please try the Challenge labs all by yourself and only take help from here if you really get stuck.
+> **Please try the challenge labs all by yourself and only take help from here if you really get stuck.

 <details open>
 <summary><i>Solutions to the <b>Cloud Engineering Track</b></i></summary>